Orthopedic Physical Therapy

 Stipends & Benefits

 The resident will receive full-time benefits, including health insurance and financial assistance for continuing education and professional development.
-Funding to attend the American Physical Therapy Association’s Combined Section Meeting is offered to all residents.
+Funding to register to attend the American Physical Therapy Association’s Combined Section Meeting is offered to the resident.

 What to Expect in Our Program